willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 |   -     / H0002000-0    | **Your PC's operating system has gotten into a mismatched state for Windows Mixed Reality**<br/><br/>Check Windows Updates for updates. |
 |   -     / S0002261-101, S0002361-101 | **A problem with a Mixed Reality shell component is preventing Mixed Reality Portal from starting properly**<br/><br/><ul><li>Open the Application Log using Event Viewer on your PC to check for any application crashes at around the time you tried to start Windows Mixed Reality.</li><li>Make sure your graphics driver is up-to-date.</li><li>The HDMI adapter you are using is incompatible with Windows Mixed Reality.
 See the supported and recommended HDMI to mini display port (DP) dongle [here](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).</li></ul> |

 ## Firmware update issues

 ### My Samsung Odyssey or Odyssey+ headset firmware update is getting stuck

 Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
 For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.

-If the firmware update process is getting stuck, and there has been no progress for more than about five minutes, try to:
+If the firmware update process is getting stuck, and there has been no progress for more than about five minutes:
 * Unplug all of your other USB devices temporarily, and retry the firmware update
 * Connect your Samsung headset to a different USB 3.0 port on your PC
 * If you have any software installed that may interfere with firmware updates, for example, Gigabyte's AORUS App Center, please try disabling and/or uninstalling them first
 * Try using a different PC to perform the Samsung headset firmware update

-## Problems with your Motion Controllers
+## Problems with your motion controllers

 ### My controller is stuck in an infinite reboot (buzzing after LEDs cycle) OR the controller doesn't turn on at all